caochao39/tarerobotics/docs/source/system_modules/slam.rst

 |

-To view the map and trajectory in RVIZ, click 'Pannels->Displays' and toggle 'ExploredAreas' and 'Trajectory'.
+To view the map and trajectory in RVIZ, click 'Panels->Displays' and toggle 'ExploredAreas' and 'Trajectory'.
 The blue points are the map and the colored curve is the trajectory.

 .. image:: ../images/image3.jpg
     :width: 85%